RemyAllegro/CBR-PNK-CSB/README.md

 ## Version
 This sheet is currently tested for CSB version 2.3.1 on Foundry 11 Build 306

+## Support
+If you want to support this system, please give to the creaters of custom system builder on [ko-fi](https://ko-fi.com/linkedfluuuush)

 # Legal
 This work is based on [Blades in the Dark](http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).